Saudi wealth fund holding talks to create boxing league, sources say

 The kingdom has already hosted some of boxing’s biggest fights and events.
 "There is big opportunity in boxing" Al-Sheikh told ESPN earlier this year.
 "But you must improve the market."

-SRJ Sports Investments, owned by PIF, bought a stake in the United States' Professional Fighters League in August 2023.
+SURJ Sports Investment, previously called SRJ Sports Investments and owned by PIF, bought a stake in the United States' Professional Fighters League in August 2023.

 Since then, boxers like heavyweight Tyson Fury have made their way to Riyadh for fights, attended by Cristiano Ronaldo, who joined the kingdom’s soccer league last year.

-(Reporting by Amy-Jo Crowley in London and Pesha Magid in Riyadh; Editing by Anousha Sakoui and Toby Davis)
+(Reporting by Amy-Jo Crowley in London and Pesha Magid in Riyadh; Editing by Anousha Sakoui, Toby Davis and Ed Osmond)